hmccreanor/Computer-Science-AS-Level-Revision/Computer Science Model Answers.md

 ## System Software

+* **Explain what DLLs are:**
+  * Dynamic Link Library
+  * Subroutines that programmers can use in their programs
+  *
+* **Identify the key management tasks carried out by the operating system:**
+  * User-system interface
+    * Command line interface
+    * Graphical user interface (GUI)
+  * Program-hardware interface
+    * Ensures that hardware does what the software wants it to do
+  * Resource management
+    * Scheduling of processes
+    * Resolution of conflicts when two processes require the same resource
+  * Memory management
+    * Ensures no programs use memory locations already in use
+    * Decides which processes should be in main memory
+  * Device management
+    * Installing of driver software
+    * Control of usage by processes
+  * File management
+    * File naming conventions
+    * Directory (folder) structures
+    * Access control mechanisms
+  * Security management
+    * Provision for recovery when data is lost
+    * Prevention of intrusion
+    * Ensuring data privacy
+  * Error detection and recovery
 * **Compiler:**
   * The software reads the source code and reports all errors.
   * The software produces and executable file.
   * The software translates a high-level language program into machine code for the processor to execute.
+  * **Detailed steps:**
+    * Compiler program and source code file are made available but no data is needed
+    * Compiler program begins execution
+    * First line of source code is read
+    * Line is analysed
+    * If no error is found, this is recorded
+    * If no error is found, the line of source code is converted into intermediate code
+    * The next line of source code is read and Steps 4-7 are repeated
+    * When the whole of the source code has been dealt with:
+      * If no error is found, the complete intermediate code is converted to object code
+      * If any errors are found, a list of these is output and no object code is produced
 * **Assembler:**
   * The software translates low-level statements into machine code for the processor to execute.
 * **Interpreter:**
   * The software reads each statement and checks it before running it.
   * The software halts when it encounters a syntax error.
   * The software translates a high-level language program into machine code for the processor to execute.
+  * **Detailed steps:**
+    * The interpreter program, the source code file and the data to be used by the source code program are all made available
+    * The interpreter begins execution
+    * The first line of source code is read
+    * The line is analysed
+    * If an error is found, this is reported and the interpreter program halts execution
+    * If  no error is found, the line of source code is converted to an intermediate code
+    * The interpreter program uses this intermediate code to execute the required action
+    * The next line of source code is read and Steps 4-8 are repeated
+* **Describe the processes of a two pass assembler:**
+  * First Pass
+    * Removal of comments
+    * Creation of symbol table containing the binary codes for symbolic names and labels
+    * Creation of a literal table if the programmer has used constants in the program
+    * Expansion of macros
+    * Identification of system calls and subroutines used
+  * Second pass
+    * Generates object code
+      * Replaces symbolic addresses with absolute addresses
+* **Describe the pros and cons of Interpreters/Compilers:**
+  * Interpreters
+    * +
+      * Errors can be identified as they occur and corrected immediately without having to wait for the whole of the source code to be read and analysed
+    * -
+      * During a particular execution of the program, parts of the code which contain syntax errors may not be accessed so if errors are still present they are not discovered until later.
+      * Source code has to be sent to the user
+      * Source and interpreter have to be available each time that the program is run
+  * Compilers
+    * +
+      * Executable can be distributed to users so the users have no access to the source code
+      * Only the object has to be available each time that an error free program is run
+      * Object code will provide faster execution than is possible for an interpreted program
+    * -
+      * Less secure as object code could contain  a virus
+* **WTF is Java:**
+  * Each type of computer had to have a Java Virtual Machine created
+  * When a program is written in Java, it is compiled to Java Byte Code
+  * When the program is run, this code is interpreted by the Java Virtual Machine.
+The Java Byte Code can be transferred to any computer that has a Java Virtual Machine installed

 ## Processor Fundamentals